← Back to Stock Research

 Category 1: Regulatory Constraints With Dates and Dollars

 Vague regulatory mentions ("subject to regulation") are worthless.
-But constraints with dates ("rate moratorium through September 2029") can fit right into long-term cash-flow models.
+But constraints with dates ("rate moratorium through September 2029") can fit right into my long-term cash-flow models.

-Found in 12 of 50 companies.
+My analysis showed this was found in 12 of 50 companies.

 Example: Alliant Energy's $11B capital program hits 4-year rate freeze